- 10+ Guests Price as advertised*

 Green Mountain Inn

 Your morning ride will take you past the site of the original settlement of Stowe, which dates to the late 1700s.
 Enjoy a fantastic loop through lush Vermont farmland that passes through the village of Morrisville.
 Then tackle the beautiful rolling hills on Garfield Rd before turning back toward Stowe.
 Lunch is on your own today, and the options are plentiful.
-You can stop at Lost Nation Brewing in Morrisville or enjoy one of the many great cafes back in Stowe.
 If you want to tackle the climb to Smugglers' Notch, you'll start from the center of Stowe and wind your way into the heart of the Green Mountains over the next 10 miles before turning around and enjoying a nice long descent.
-This evening you and your traveling companions will gather for one last round before heading out to Michael’s on the Hill for a delicious dinner.
-Michael and Laura Kloeti, the chef and owners of Michael’s, have been awarded Vermont Restauranteurs of the Year and the restaurant has received The Wine Spectator Award of Excellence and Santé Magazine’s Sustainable Restaurant Award.
-Their firm commitment to local, organic products and the slow food movement is evident in their menu, which makes for the perfect plate over which to toast new friends, great adventures and your week experiencing quintessential New England culture.
+This evening you and your traveling companions will gather for one last round before heading out to dinner at one of our local favorite restaurants to cap off a fabulous week of experiencing quintessential New England culture.